-Our Curriculum Intent:
+Our Curriculum Intent

-Our curriculum provides the knowledge, skills and learning experiences to prepare all children to become positive global citizens
+Our curriculum provides the knowledge, skills, and learning experiences to prepare all children to become positive global citizens.

-Our Curriculum Goals:
+Our Curriculum Goals

-Teaching of PSHE
+Teaching of PSHRE

-PSHE Schemes Of Work
+PSHRE Schemes Of Work

 At Greenholm the ‘Achievers’ learning tools are at the heart of the curriculum.
 We believe they are the tools needed to help children learn.
 These tools underpin what we do and teach throughout the week both inside and outside of the classroom.